Baguio General Hospital: Recent Developments

 In 2015, BGHMC started upgrading their facilities with Flavier building planned for a P50 million upgrade.
 In January 2017, BGHMC was certified as an ISO 9001:2015 institution.
 In April 2017, BGHMC opened its new Cancer Institute as part of the reform program of the Department of Health.
 On October 3, 2018, President of the Philippines Rodrigo Duterte signed into law Republic Act 11084 which increased the bed capacity of BGHMC from 500 to 800.
 Baguio Representative Mark Go filed House Bill 8782 on February 20, 2021, which would allow BGHMC to further increase its bed capacity from 800 to 1500 which got signed into law on June 29, 2022, as Republic Act 11889.

 BGHMC is currently embarking on a major expansion of its services.
 These projects include a multi-specialty center worth P512 million that would contain an 8-story heart center, a six-story brain center, a kidney center and a lung center, a six-story trauma center worth P167 million, a psychiatric building worth P167 million, and two multi-story parking structures.
 Alongside the new structures is the expansion and renovation of the Infectious Disease building which would host a Polymerase chain reaction (PCR) laboratory and isolation rooms for MERS COV patients and the completion of the out-patient drug treatment and rehabilitation unit.

+In July 2024, Mayor Benjamin Magalong asked Secretary Teodoro Herbosa to inquire into BGHMC's sub-standard Trauma Center, Outpatient Department and Flavier buildings.